 Owensboro Health hospitals and clinics are operating as usual.
 Visitation policies are subject to change.

-If you have fever or respiratory symptoms, such as cough or shortness of breath, and have either traveled internationally in the past 14 days or had close contact with someone who is suspected or confirmed to have coronavirus, please call your provider before making an appointment or visiting our hospitals or clinics.
+If you have fever or respiratory symptoms, such as cough or shortness of breath, and have had close contact with someone who is suspected or confirmed to have coronavirus, please call your provider before making an appointment or visiting our hospitals or clinics.

 If you have concerns about COVID-19 (Coronavirus) please call: